IMTorgOpenDataTools/scratch-pdfjs/README.md

 These steps (saved in each commit) increase in functionality sophistication:

 * `7ab37bd` Basic setup with Viewer
-* Document file upload: adds error handling
+* `56fd043` Document file upload: adds error handling
-* Ingest from Blob (File): as if from backend
+* Save, then Load from ('Uint8Array'): as if from backend
 *